 Photo story of the trail

 At Sellamatt, follow the brown trail signs marked “Klangweg.”
-The trail starts on the road, then veers off on a dirt path in the forest.
+The trail starts on the road in front of the restaurant.

 Here, you can hit the metal tubes to make a huge racket.
 It was too noisy for some of the little ones in our group.